rishoomishra/simon-game/README.md

 # simon-game
-this is a simple game.
+this is a simple game.,